0xbermi/cissp/index.md

 ## Open Thoughts

-My goal is to get CISSP in 2022.
+My goal is to get CISSP in June 2022.
 I will try to track my study plan and study material on this site.

 # Some words about my Background
 - 5 years Diploma on Electrical and Computer Engineer